tessercat/pbx-docs/client/notes.md

 to keep the connection alive.

-Some browsers fail to send echo messages when the client runs in a background tab, so the client halts when it fails to ping the endpoint before the browser times out the connection.
+Some browsers fail to send echo messages when the browser rund in the background or when the device sleeps, so the client halts when it fails to ping the endpoint before the browser times out the connection.